My Collection Progression for 2019

 Next to baseball – football is my favorite sport.
 Growing up with the Monsters of the Midway and getting bit by the 1985 Super Bowl Champions bug at the impressionable age of 15 left its mark of influence on me and I’ve been an NFL fan ever since.
 I decided to start this set registry in 2017 but must admit it has not been a priority.

 There has been very little progress here.
-As of the date of this post there is 127 items required for this registry.
+As of the date of this post, there are 127 items required for this registry.
 I am 7.09% complete and rank 77th out of 102 collectors.

 4) 2000 Fleer Greats of the Game – Baseball – Autographs